UTAH AND MENTAL DISABILITY

 Without medical evidence, it will be impossible to prove that you have marked or extreme impairments.
 You must have a primary care doctor, psychiatrist, or psychologist who can confirm your mental symptoms.
 If you don’t have money, you will need to look for free mental health services near your home.

 DEPRESSION IS ANOTHER MENTAL CONDITION ELIGIBLE FOR SSD BENEFITS

 Disability benefits for Depression are available under Listing 12.04 from the SSA.
 If your depression prevents you from working for over 12 months, then you should submit an application for SSD & SSI benefits.
 If you are unable to work, then you may be able to win benefits.
 You may already know that Depression can effect your ability to work.

 Likewise, depression symptoms can make it difficult to concentrate at work.
 The symptoms can interfere with your ability to arrive at work on time.
 It may also make you call in sick and miss too many days at work.
 In fact, you may have already been fired from your job.

 To get Social Security Disability benefits, you will need to get ongoing treatment for your major depression.
-Ongoing treatment and the inability to recover from Depression, is the evidence that will prove disability to the SSA.
-One of the things the SSA looks at is the duration or your disability.
-To qualify, your depressive symptoms must last for over one year.
+Ongoing treatment and being unable to recover from Depression, is the evidence that proves you deserve SSD benefits.
+One of the things the SSA looks at is the duration or your mental illness.
+To qualify, your mental symptoms must last for over one year.

 PERSONALITY DISORDERS AND UTAH MENTAL DISABILITY BENEFITS